jakob-jonnerby/network-R0/README.md

   Initialise: count = 0
   Pick one node uniformly at random
   Pick one neighbour to this node uniformly at random and infect (= Patient zero)
-      While Patient zero is infected do
+      While Patient zero is infected do:
-  For each node in the network do
+          For each node in the network do:
   If node is infected do:
   Recover with probability beta
   If node is susceptible do: